paulalex/wsl_bootstrap/README.md

 `bash sync.sh`

 ## Important Note
-Currently the git config contains my name and email address so ensure that you change this:
+Currently the `.gitconfig` contains my name and email address so ensure that you change this:

 > [user]
 >  # Please adapt and uncomment the following lines: